 - Choose Adobe CQ DAM Expiry Notification .
 By default, Time based Scheduler is selected, which schedules a job to check at a specific time whether an asset has expired subassets.
 After the job completes, assets that have expired subassets and referenced assets are displayed as expired in search results.

 - To run the job periodically, clear the Time Based Scheduler Rule field and modify the time in seconds in the Periodic Scheduler field.
 For example, the example expression '0 0 0 * * ?' triggers the job at 00 hrs.

 - Select send email to receive emails when an asset expires.Only the asset creator (the person who uploads a particular asset to Assets) receives an email when the asset expires.
 See how to configure email notification for additional details around configuring email notifications at the overall Experience Manager level.

 - In the Prior notification in seconds field, specify the time in seconds prior to the time an asset expires when you want to receive a notification regarding the expiration.
 If you are an administrator or the asset creator, you receive a message before the expiration of the asset notifying you that the asset is about to expire after the specified time.After the asset expires, you receive another notification that confirms the expiration.
 In addition, the expired assets are deactivated.

 - Click Save .

-The Assets console of Adobe Experience Manager (AEM) Assets can display various states for assets.
+The Assets console can display various states for assets.
 Depending on the current state of a particular asset, its card view displays a label that describes its state, for example, Expired, Published, Approved, Rejected, and so on.

 - In the Assets user interface, select an asset.

-- Tap/click the Publish icon from the toolbar.
-If you can't see the Publish icon on the toolbar, tap/click More on the toolbar and locate the Publish icon.
+- Click Publish from the toolbar.
+If you don't see Publish on the toolbar, click More on the toolbar and locate Publish option.

 - Choose Publish from the menu, and then close the confirmation dialog.